Through the Darkness (TV series)

 Through the Darkness is a 2022 South Korean television series starring Kim Nam-gil, Jin Seon-kyu and Kim So-jin.
 It is based on the 2018 non-fiction book of the same title co-written by Korea's first criminal profiler Kwon Il-yong and journalist-turned-author Ko Na-mu, which highlights Kwon's field experiences.
 It aired on SBS TV from January 14 to March 12, 2022, every Friday and Saturday at 22:00 (KST).

 Synopsis

-Set during the early days of implementation of criminal behavior analysis in the South Korean law enforcement, the series is about a very first criminal profiler who struggles to determine the behavioural patterns of serial killers while trying to prove to society that criminal behavior analysis is the future of criminal investigation.
+Set during the early days of implementation of criminal behavior analysis in the South Korean law enforcement, the series is about the very first criminal profiler who struggles to determine the behavioural patterns of serial killers while trying to prove to society that criminal behavior analysis is the future of criminal investigation.